simp/simp-utils/share/transition_scripts/openldap_to_389ds/README.md

 If all was successful, you can now remove the LDIF files.

-A quick way to check is to run `sudo dsidm accounts user list` and make sure that your accounts show up as expected.
+A quick way to spot check that the import was successful is to run `sudo dsidm accounts -b <base DN> user list` and
+`sudo dsidm accounts -b <base DN> posixgroups list`.
+The user accounts and groups should be listed in that output.